HaraldJoerg/perl-audio-aoede/README.md

 # perl-audio-aoede
 Sound from scratch, calculated with the Perl programming language

-**Caveat Emptor:** The current state of the project uses the "grid geometry manager" of Prima and therefore works only with [Prima](https://github.com/dk/Prima) installed from Git.
-The grid geometry manager has not yet been released on CPAN.

 This is a side project from a side project, but it turned out to be a lot of fun so that I'll probably continue to spend some of my spare time on it.